ualberta/Front-End-Environment/readme.md

 Once the initial setup is complete, you will see a notification in the terminal window that it is watching files.

-If you navigate to `http://localhost:3333/` you should see a "Hello World!" page.
+If you navigate to `http://localhost:3333/` you should be served the `/build/index.html` file.

 Using the editor of your choice, you can modify the  less, js, or html files in the `/src` folder and see a live preview in your browser.